MiLB president to testify in Prince William ahead of stadium vote

 “We need to negotiate the best deal we can, and we haven’t finished negotiations yet,” said Nohe.
 “We risk losing the best deal altogether if the team walks away.”

-The Potomac Nationals held a meeting Thursday night to drum up support for its proposed 6,000-seat baseball stadium to be located behind Wegmans at Stonebridge at Potomac Town Center.
+held attended a meeting Thursday night of the Woodbridge Potomac Communities Civic Association to drum up support for its proposed 6,000-seat baseball stadium to be located behind Wegmans at Stonebridge at Potomac Town Center.
 The new ballfield would replace the team’s 33-year-old Richard G. Pfitzner Stadium behind the Prince William County Government Center.

 Supporters of the team during the meeting were urged to go and speak to the Board of Supervisors on Tuesday and to tell leaders not to send the deal to a referendum.